FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-04-06-code-first-with-entity-framework-nm-relationship-with-additional-information.md

 ]
 ---

-In this blogpost I want to show you a way to realize code First with Entity Framework n:m relationship with additional information.
+In this blog post I want to show you a way to realize code First with Entity Framework n:m relationship with additional information.

 a few days ago I faced the problem of having a normal N:M Relationship in EF with additional information in the table which keeps the two entities together.